gtdeng/what-happens-when-FrontEnd/README.md

 - Browser executes JS code waiting for the onLoad event
 - Browser parses scripts in 'deferred' mode
 - Service Worker gets installed
-- Cookies and other content are set in the Local Storage
+- Cookies and other content are set in the cookieStorage, localStorage, sessionStorage, and cacheStorage
 - Analytics starts monitoring user interactions

+### TODO:
+- Add client and server handling of sessions leading to retrieval of a logged in user profile photo
+- Add client css handling of 2x images optimized for Retina Displays.
+Google does send them from lh3.googleusercontent.com

 ___